Emma Stone: Rise to prominence (2010–2013)

-In October 2010, Stone hosted an episode of NBC's late-night sketch comedy Saturday Night Live; her appearances included a sketch playing off her resemblance to Lindsay Lohan.
-Stone described it as "the greatest week of my life".
-She hosted it again in 2011, appeared in an episode in 2014, and in its 40th anniversary special in 2015.
+In October 2010, Stone hosted an episode of NBC's sketch comedy Saturday Night Live; her appearances included a sketch playing off her resemblance to Lindsay Lohan.
+Stone called it "the greatest week of my life".
+She hosted again in 2011, appeared in an episode in 2014, and in its 40th anniversary special in 2015.
 A brief appearance in the sex comedy Friends with Benefits (2011) reunited her with Gluck.
 She followed this with a supporting role in Glenn Ficarra and John Requa's romantic comedy Crazy, Stupid, Love (2011) alongside Steve Carell, Ryan Gosling and Julianne Moore.
 The film featured her as a law school graduate, and the love interest of Gosling's character.
 Despite finding "some inevitable collapses into convention" in the film, Drew McWeeny of HitFix wrote that Stone "ties the whole film together".
 At the 2012 Teen Choice Awards, she won the Choice Movie Actress – Comedy award for her performance in the film.
 Crazy, Stupid, Love was a box office success, grossing $142.9 million worldwide against a production budget of $50 million.

 Dismayed at being typecast as "the sarcastic interest of the guy", Stone co-starred with Viola Davis in Tate Taylor's period drama The Help (2011), a film she found challenging.
 The film is based on Kathryn Stockett's 2009 novel of the same name and is set in 1960s Jackson, Mississippi.
 She met with Taylor to express a desire to work on the film.
 The director said, "[Stone] was completely awkward and dorky, with her raspy voice, and she sat down and we got a little intoxicated and had a blast, and I just thought, 'God!
 God!
 This is Skeeter."
 She was cast as Eugenia "Skeeter" Phelan, an aspiring writer learning about the lives of the African-American maids.
 In preparation for the part, she learned to speak in a Southern accent and educated herself on the Civil Rights Movement through literature and film.
 With a worldwide gross of $216 million against a $25 million budget, The Help became Stone's highest-grossing film to that point.
 The film, and her performance, received positive reviews from critics.
 Writing for Empire, Anna Smith thought Stone was "well-meaning and hugely likable" despite finding flaws in the character.
 The film was nominated for an Academy Award for Best Picture, and won Best Ensemble Cast from the Women Film Critics Circle and the Broadcast Film Critics Association.